akuma392/free-apis/README.md

 # Free APIs Backend

 A comprehensive REST API backend that provides a curated collection of free APIs for front-end applications.
-Built with Express.js and MongoDB, this project makes it easy to discover, filter, and access publicly available APIs.
+Built with Express.js and MongoDB, this project makes it easy to discover, filter, sort, and access publicly available APIs.

 ## 🚀 Live Deployment